s-abbas/robnptests/paper/paper.md

 The tests based on the following estimators for the location difference are described in @FriDeh11robu:

 * The _difference of the sample medians_ leads to a highly robust test.
-However, the resulting test is not very powerful under normality due to the medians low efficiency.
+However, the resulting test is not very powerful under normality due to the low efficiency of the median.
 * To obtain a more powerful test under normality, one can use the difference between the _one-sample Hodges-Lehmann estimators_ [@HodLeh63esti].
 This may result in less robust tests due to the lower breakdown point.
 * The _two-sample Hodges-Lehmann estimator_ [@HodLeh63esti] leads to a robust test with a higher power under normality than the tests based on the sample median and can achieve similar robustness.